-One of the highlights of the early Working Group meetings was discussing barriers in accessing health care, along with stigmatization of members of the TGI communities.
+One of the highlights of the early Working Group meetings was discussing barriers in accessing health care, along with stigmatization of the TGI community (Appendix B).
 The Working Group contributed to a resource guide that included national resources and research papers.